exoplatform/exo-documentation/docs/UsingPerkStore.rst

 |image13|

-You can see the client's order by clicking on the notification or clicking on the following icon |image14| from the perkstore interface.
+You can inspect your clients orders by clicking on the notification or by clicking on the following icon |image14| from the Perk Store interface.
 The order is displayed and contains information about the sold article(s) as well as a delivery and a refund buttons.

 |image15|